thepen2/app-tree/README.md

 /glyphs/boilerplate_logo.gif (overwritten)<br>
 Makefile (uploaded here also) modified to reflect icon name changes, app name, version and path (m/44'/644').<br><br>

-Copy all the files in this repo except the bin directories to the existing https://github.com/LedgerHQ/app-boilerplate repo to duplicate our builds.<br><br>
+In this repository, all the changed files have been merged into the original https://github.com/LedgerHQ/app-boilerplate.<br><br>